pvdz/heatfiler/README.md

 - (E) Run files locally: Take list of files from the right textarea.
 Fetch them through (regular!) xhr.
 Files without a `-` before it are NOT included in the profiling, but are still loaded.
 Any other file is loaded and transformed and shown in the heatmap.
 All files are executed.
 Note that this will show buttons for each file.
 - (F) Run files to local storage: Same as "Run files locally" button, except that it won't display a heatmap and will send the stats to `localStorage`.
 - (G) Ping files from local storage: Same as "Run files locally" button, except that it won't execute the code.
 It will ping `localStorage` once a second for stats and reflect them in the heatmap.
 See notes below.
+- (F) Node integration: Include heatfiler in the initial part of your project.
+Hooks into `require` and stores stats in a file so you can xhr to them for the heatmap.

-So you have three choices; Either you run the code on the same page as the heatmap.
+So you have four choices;

+Either you run the code on the same page as the heatmap.
 This is fine, but a bit of a problem for blocking code.

 You can also run the code in one tab and listen to `localStorage` updates from another tab.
 Note that in that this case, the textareas must contain exactly the same.
 Especially for the code inputs, this is very important.

 Alternatively you can integrate Heatfiler into a project as a script tag.
 In that case you can listen to it on another tab, similar to the other methods, except that your listener tab will also fetch the source codes through `localStorage`.
 This was required because it's not very user friendly to have to list all the files or sources after integration :p

+Lastly, you can include heatfiler in any node project.
+It will store the stats in a file and the client can ping this file to show you the stats like above.
+The file will also contain the file names (listed in the UI) and the sources.

 ## Settings